1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 ### 7.4.3 Substitute for a Room Unit with UDP Communication (LAN Connection)

-FHEM forum member *"fabulous "* has built a substitute for a room unit based on the above-mentioned variant of user "Andreas29", which communicates with the BSB LAN adapter via UDP.
+FHEM forum member *"fabulous"* has built a substitute for a room unit based on the above-mentioned variant of user "Andreas29", which communicates with the BSB LAN adapter via UDP.
 An Arduino Uno including LAN shield, a 20x4 LCD and a push button are used.
 A detailed description and the corresponding code can be found [here](https://forum.fhem.de/index.php/topic,110599.0.html).

 ---